-- Virtual LAN = Broadcasts, and multicast goes only to the nodes in the virtual LAN - ❑ LAN membership is defined by the network manager ⇒ Virtual
+- □ Virtual LAN = Broadcasts and multicasts go only to the nodes in the virtual LAN - □ The network manager defines LAN membership⇒ Virtual

-On the virtual LAN slide, you had 3 different departments.
+On the virtual LAN slide, you had three different departments.
 Would contact with an onsite mail server become more complicated?

 No. IP can go over many LANs (and VLANs.)

-When broadcasting to a VLAN, do all messages get broadcast to the entire network, and only at the last link is the packet selectively sent?
+■ When broadcasting to a VLAN, do all messages get broadcast to the entire network, and is the packet selectively sent only at the last link?